Acoustic Neuroma Symptoms and Treatment

 - Hydrocephalus (a buildup of fluid in the brain)

-The first thing to mention is that treating an acoustic neuroma is almost always something that is done electively.
-Meaning that patients and their loved-ones usually have time to educate themselves and obtain second opinions before deciding to have treatment.
-While patients “get smart” on their options, it is important to do know what is available.
+Acoustic neuroma treatments are almost always elective.
+That means patients and their loved-ones usually have time to educate themselves and obtain second opinions before deciding to have treatment.
+For patients to “get smart” on their options, they need to understand what is available.

 In creating the best treatment plan for a patient, an experienced brain surgeon will review all of the tests and images before making any recommendation.
 Here are the main things an expert team will consider while making recommendations for a patient: